cinthiagalvez28/backend-challenge/README.md

 ```
 npm run testAPI
 ```
-This command will initialize all the test, and will create a report.html in the reports folder of the project.
+This command will initialize all the tests, and will create a report.html in the reports folder of the project.
 A report is also included if you don't want to run all the tests.

 Finally, to run the test that creates several tasks from a csv file, just run in the terminal:
 ```